-Select the edit button in the favorite panel and then:

-- Select the X icon on a favorite button to remove the page - Select the tool icon on a favorite button to display the page editor dialog
+- 1. Select the edit icon in the favorite panel: - Select the X icon on a favorite icon to remove the page - Select the tool icon on a favorite icon to display the page editor dialog - 2.
+Add or remove panels in the page editor dialog - 3.
+Save or discard your changes to leave the favorite edit mode.

-Configuring the quick access key
+Configuring the quick access keys

-The key presses for the quick access key can be configured.
-Refer to "System settings" on page 230.
+The key presses for the quick access keys and the home key can be configured.